-To make these free service pay however you will have to put up with popup ads appearing next to your message and also the content of your messages being read by Google or Yahoo so they can better target those ads at you.
+To make these free services pay, you will have to put up with popup ads appearing next to your message and also the content of your messages being read by Google or Yahoo so they can better target those ads at you.
 There are also restrictions about having to have a Google or Yahoo account to use their products.

 If you’re not concerned about the privacy implications and requiring a Google or Yahoo account is not a problem for your members then both make a solid option.

 If you’re prepared to pay for your email discussion list then there are plenty of options.
 The granddaddy of them all is Listserv from LSoft.
-Listserv has been around for decades (it pre-dates the web) and is used by thousands of organisations managing groups of millions of members, if it’s scale you need then Listserv has to be your top choice.
-However as you can see from the illustrated price above, around $1600 per year, this capacity comes at a cost.
+Listserv has been around for decades (it pre-dates the web) and is used by thousands of organisations managing groups with millions of members, if it’s scale you need then Listserv has to be your top choice.
+However, as you can see from the illustrated price above, around $1600 per year for just 300 members, this capacity comes at a cost.